miscdec/Messaging/README.md

 Overall it's been quite an unpleasant experience and distasteful glimpse into a part of AOSP for me, that reaffirmed my doubts on the quality of open source code as shared with the public.

+## How to work on this?
+Just clone the repo.
+Android Studio's Open Project dialog should recognize that folder as a valid Android project.
+Select it, and click Open.
+The rest should be handled by Android Studio.

+## How different is this from the original one in AOSP?
+It should be identical.
+I deliberately tried to keep it that way.
+However, this app uses ProGuard as a conditional compilation tool.
+So, its use is not optional.
+And if you skip it, the resultant app crashes.
+But I found a boolean flag that I can set so that the app won't crash without ProGuard.
+See `util/Assert.java` for details.
+That is probably the most significant difference.